chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 ### Lifecycle

-Webview panels are owned by the extension that creates them.
-The extension must hold onto the webview returned from `createWebviewPanel`.
-If your extension loses this reference, it cannot regain access to that webview again, even though the webview will continue to show in VS Code.
+Webview panels are owned by the 插件 that creates them.
+The 插件 must hold onto the webview returned from `createWebviewPanel`.
+If your 插件 loses this reference, it cannot regain access to that webview again, even though the webview will continue to show in Baosky.

 As with text editors, a user can also close a webview panel at any time.
 When a webview panel is closed by the user, the webview itself is destroyed.
 Attempting to use a destroyed webview throws an exception.
 This means that the example above using `setInterval` actually has an important bug: if the user closes the panel, `setInterval` will continue to fire, which will try to update `panel.webview.html`, which of course will throw an exception.
 Cats hate exceptions.
 Let's fix this!